keenlabs/capillary/README.md

 `http://127.0.0.1:9000/api/status?toporoot=kendra-write_event-staging&topic=migration-staging`

-The args are toporoot (which you should know from your spout configuration) and topic because hopefully you know what you are reading from. :)
+The args are `toporoot` (which you should know from your spout configuration) and `topic` because hopefully you know what you are reading from. :)

+## Configuration

+By way of [Play](http://www.playframework.com/) Capillary uses [Typesafe Config](https://github.com/typesafehub/config) so you have lots of options.

+Most simply you can specify properties when starting the app or include `conf/application-local.conf` at runtime.

+There are two configuration options:

+### capillary.zookeepers

+Set this to a list of your ZKs like every other ZK thingie it uses something like `host1:2181,host2:2181`.

+### capillary.kafka.zkroot

+If your Kafka chroots to a subdirectory (or whatever it's called) in Zookeeper then you'll want to set this.
+We use '/kafka8' after upgrading from 0.7.

 # Other Notes